isabelabpas/jmp_projects/Analysis on Study Habits.md

 </div>
 <br>

 The proportion of males and females in each of the three clusters is displayed the mosaic plot in Figure 2.
-Additionally, through a Chi-Square test, the relationship was statistically examined, yielding a p-value <i> (Prob>ChiSq) </i> of 0.0448, displaying a statistically significant difference between the distribution of males and females across the clusters.
+Additionally, through a Chi-Square test, the relationship was statistically examined, yielding a p-value (Prob>ChiSq) of 0.0448, displaying a statistically significant difference between the distribution of males and females across the clusters.
 However, to then comprehend the combined effects of gender and cluster membership, a regression analysis through the Fit Least Squares technique was conducted.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/5ef6c9da-1965-482e-9445-cc6b9a4ab75d" width="300"/>